bsbodden/barudb/docs/block_cache_ttl_priority.md

 2. **Application-Aware Caching**: Priority-based eviction allows the application to influence cache decisions based on domain knowledge about which blocks are most important.

-3. **Competitive Performance**: Both policies demonstrate good performance characteristics, with TTL cleanup operations taking less than 400 µs even for caches with thousands of entries.
+3. **High Performance**: With our optimizations, TTL cleanup operations take less than 700 µs even for caches with thousands of entries, making them practical for production use.

 4. **Thread Safety**: The lock-free implementation ensures that these features can be used safely in highly concurrent environments without adding lock contention.

+5. **Scalable Design**: The time-bucketed approach allows for efficient scanning across large time ranges without performance degradation.

-These new policies enhance the LSM tree implementation with more sophisticated cache management capabilities, allowing for better resource utilization and application-specific optimizations.
+These enhanced policies provide sophisticated cache management capabilities for the LSM tree implementation, allowing for better resource utilization and application-specific optimizations.